apache/incubator-knox/books/0.3.0/service_hbase.md

 The examples below illustrate the set of basic operations with HBase instance using Stargate REST API.
 Use following link to get more more details about HBase/Stargate API: http://wiki.apache.org/hadoop/Hbase/Stargate.

-### Assumptions ###

-This document assumes a few things about your environment in order to simplify the examples.

-1. The JVM is executable as simply java.
-2. The Apache Knox Gateway is installed and functional.
-3. The example commands are executed within the context of the GATEWAY_HOME current directory.
-The GATEWAY_HOME directory is the directory within the Apache Knox Gateway installation that contains the README file and the bin, conf and deployments directories.
-4. A few examples optionally require the use of commands from a standard Groovy installation.
-These examples are optional but to try them you will need Groovy [installed|http://groovy.codehaus.org/Installing+Groovy].

 ### HBase Stargate Setup ###

 #### Launch Stargate ####

 The command below launches the Stargate daemon on port 60080

     sudo /usr/lib/hbase/bin/hbase-daemon.sh start rest -p 60080